atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/additional-practice.md

 <sqlbox

-answer='SELECT *
+answer="SELECT *

 FROM albums

-WHERE albums.TITLE = 'Let There Be Rock''
+WHERE albums.TITLE = 'Let There Be Rock'"

 hint='Try using SELECT *'